 |Nevada (left), Italy (center) and me (right)|

-France and Italy were my favorite because I very much enjoyed the red wine (no surprise there, friends!) and it certainly reinforced that those two destinations are on my travel bucket list.
+France and Italy were my favorite because I very much enjoyed the red wine and it certainly reinforced that those two destinations are on my travel bucket list.
 I loved the food from Pakistan and the Phillipines but what I remember most are the shots of liquor from Romania, Taiwan and Germany.
-The word "remember" is relative as my memory is a a bit fuzzy after making my way only halfway around the "world" in a room in Quantico, Virginia.
-I'm pretty sure whatever I drank from Romania killed any lingering pneumonia in my system given that I felt fire as it went down.
+The word “remember” is relative as my memory is a bit fuzzy after making my way only halfway around the “world” in a room in Quantico, Virginia.
+I’m pretty sure whatever I drank from Romania killed any lingering pneumonia in my system given that I felt fire as it went down.

 It was a great bonding experience among our entire class and it was such an honor to get to know even more about our International friends and colleagues and learn that policing is truly universal.

 |NA girls sharing a drink with Jennifer from Taiwan (left).|

 About 100 of us spent the weekend on a trip to Philly and I have to say, the highlight of the trip is not what one might expect.
 John from Philly organized the events and he did a great job tending to the details so we would all have a memorable experience.
 But the best memory occurred at the Philadelphia Art Museum – the very location made famous for Rocky Balboa’s run to the top of the stairs.
 I ran the stairs and threw my arms up in the air to mimic Rocky but let me back up to the moment our 3 vans and charter bus pulled up to the museum.